 A few solid outdoor accents help to tie together the whole look, and again, these can be holiday-themed or not.
 Personally, I lean towards lanterns, lights, and candles to add some warmth and coziness to winter.

-This article was originally published on November 8, 2019 but has been updated for timelines.
+This article was originally published in November 2019.
+It has been updated for timeliness.